keikai/doc/dev-ref/Configuration.md

 Default value: **true**

 Set the property to `false` and Keikai will set default value of *keepCellSelection* attribute to false.
-Before older version, when Keikai Spreadsheet component loses its focus, it will hide the cell selection mark automatically.
+In older versions, when Keikai Spreadsheet component loses its focus, it will hide the cell selection mark automatically.
 However, sometimes an end user would need to know which range is selected when he/she is operating on another control